VeryGoodOpenSource/flame_behaviors/README.md

 ### Collision detection

-Flame comes with a powerful built-in [collision detection system](https://docs.flame-engine.org/1.2.0/flame/collision_detection.html) but this API is not strongly typed.
-Components always get the colliding component as a `PositionComponent` and developers need to manually check what type of class it exactly is.
-And because `flame_behaviors` is all about enforcing a strongly typed API, it provide a special behavior called `CollisionBehavior` that describe what type of entity it is interested for collision.
-It does not however do any real collision detection, that is done by the `PropagatingCollisionBehavior`.
+Flame comes with a powerful built-in [collision detection system](https://docs.flame-engine.org/1.2.0/flame/collision_detection.html), but this API is not strongly typed.
+Components always get the colliding component as a `PositionComponent` and developers need to manually check what type of class it is.

+`flame_behaviors` is all about enforcing a strongly typed API.
+It provides a special behavior called `CollisionBehavior` that describes what type of entity it will target for collision.
+It does not, however, do any real collision detection.
+That is done by the `PropagatingCollisionBehavior`.

 It does this by registering a hitbox on the parent entity and when that hitbox has a collision the `PropagatingCollisionBehavior` checks if the component that the parent entity is colliding with is